Legal Daily Fantasy Sports Betting Leagues

 Fantasy Football

 The biggest of them all, fantasy football basically covers the NFL but can technically extend to the NCAA men's D1 football division as well.
 In NFL fantasy football, players enter into a draft and select members of teams to fill their rosters.
-These roster sports include: 1 quarterback, 2 running backs, 2 wide receivers, 1 flex player (offensive: TE, WR, RB), 1 tight end, 1 placekicker, 1 defense/special teams squad, and six bench players.
+These roster spots typically include: 1 quarterback, 2 running backs, 2 wide receivers, 1 flex player (offensive: TE, WR, RB), 1 tight end, 1 placekicker, 1 defense/special teams squad, and six bench players.
 Yards accumulated, catches, touchdowns, field goals, extra points, interceptions, and other positive plays all accumulate points for your roster.
 If you score the most points, you win.

 Fantasy Baseball